Bījamantra

 The Romanian scholar Mircea Eliade stated that an adherent who chants the semantically meaningless bījamantra "appropriates its ontological essence, concretely and directly assimilates with the god".

-Examples
+Hindu bījamantras

-A few of the major bījamantras include:
+A few of the major bījamantras in Hinduism include:

-Other notable bījamantras include:
+Other notable bījamantras include

+Buddhist bījākṣaras

+Esoteric Buddhism contains numerous seed syllables with varying meanings.
+Depending on the tantra or on the tradition, they may represent different concepts, deities or forces.

+The following are some common Buddhist bījākṣaras: